 The British Crown Jewels are priceless.
-Maverick Colonel Thomas Blood's attempt to steal them in 1671 is proof that cheek can pay well.
+Rogue Colonel Thomas Blood's audacious attempt to steal them in 1671 made him a star in history.

 Thomas Blood was born at Kilnaboy Castle in County Clare in the west of Ireland in 1618.
 Thomas’ Anglo-Irish father was named Thomas (1588-1645) and he was a blacksmith and landowner in Sarney, County Meath, further east.